 Light Source Types

 At this point your game engine supports the illumination by many instances of a single type of light, a point light.
-A point light, behaving much like a lightbulb in the real world, illuminates from a single position with near and far radii where objects can be fully, partial, or not lit at all by the light.
+A point light, behaves much like a lightbulb in the real world.
+It illuminates from a single position with near and far radii where objects can be fully, partial, or not lit at all by the light.
 There are two other light types that are popular in most game engines: the directional light and the spotlight.

-A directional light, in contrast to the point light, does not have a light position or range where it illuminates everything in a specific direction.
-These characteristics, while may seem unintuitive, are perfect for creating general background lighting.
-In the real world, during the day your general environment is illuminated by the Sun where rays from the Sun can conveniently be modelled as a directional light.
-From the perspective of the earth, the light rays from the sun are practically parallel because of the great distance.
+A directional light, in contrast to the point light, does not have a light position or a range where it illuminates everything in a specific direction.
+These characteristics, while may seem unintuitive, are perfect for general background lighting.
+This is the case in the real world.
+During the day, the general environment is illuminated by the Sun where rays from the Sun can conveniently be modelled as a directional light.
+The light rays from the Sun, from the perspective of the earth, are practically parallel coming from a fixed direction and these rays illuminate everything.
 A directional light is a simple light type that requires only a direction variable and has no distance drop-off.
 The directional lights are typically used as global lights that illuminate the entire scene.